ripienaar/free-for-dev/README.md

   * https://auth0.com/ - hosted free for development SSO
   * https://getclef.com/ - new take on auth unlimited free tier for anyone not using premium features
   * https://ringcaptcha.com/ - tools to use phone number as id, available for free
+  * https://www.ssllabs.com/ssltest/ - very deep analysis of the configuration of any SSL web server
+  * https://qualys.com/forms/freescan/owasp/ - find web app vulnerabilities, do an audit for OWASP Risks

 ## Management Systems